GDGVienna/droidcon-at-site/app/call-for-papers.md

 permalink: /call-for-papers/
 isStaticPost: true
 ---
-{% comment %}
 _Interested in presenting at droidcon Vienna?
 Cool!
 Thanks a lot!_

-The second call for papers is open till 10 July 2016, midnight Vienna time.
+The call for papers is open till 15 April 2018, midnight Vienna time.

 ##### Topics

-The theme of droidcon Vienna 2016 is *Everything Android*.
+The theme of droidcon Vienna 2018 is *Everything Android*.
 We will include talks around development topics on Android, mobile app design, monetization, and related soft skills.

 Among our participants are highly-skilled and experienced Android developers.
 Talk proposals about advanced and specialized Android topics are therefore also welcomed.